-Zion is the most crowded National Park we’ve seen and we visited in October.
-We can only imagine what it must be like in Summer!
+Zion is the most densely crowded National Park we’ve seen and we visited in October.
+We can only imagine what it must be like in Summer.
+No thanks!

-The early bird gets the worm and you should try to make the first shuttle bus of the day to get ahead of the inevitable swarms of tourists descending upon Angels Landing.
+The early bird gets the worm in Zion and you should try to make the first shuttle bus of the day in peak season to get ahead of the inevitable swarms of hikers descending upon Angels Landing.

-Take the shuttle to stop number 6 – the Grotto.
+Take the Zion canyon shuttle from the main visitor center to shuttle stop number 6 or The Grotto.
 Cross the road and Virgin River before taking a right turn to follow West Rim Trail.

 2. West Rim Trail